Tag: First Brands Group

 • When Institutions Plead Victimhood

 A narrative firewall is not a balance-sheet control.
-It is linguistic risk management: a rhetorical maneuver through which institutions reframe exposure as betrayal, disguise governance lapses as external deceit, and convert systemic risk into a story of innocence.
+It is linguistic risk management.
+This is a rhetorical maneuver where institutions reframe exposure as betrayal.
+They disguise governance lapses as external deceit.
+Furthermore, they convert systemic risk into a story of innocence.
 Jefferies Financial Group’s October 2025 investor letter rehearses this pattern.
-When CEO Rich Handler said the firm had been “defrauded” in the First Brands Group collapse, the statement did more than identify wrongdoing; it built insulation.
+When CEO Rich Handler said the firm had been “defrauded” in the First Brands Group collapse, the statement did more.
+It did more than identify wrongdoing.
+It also built insulation.
 It preserved reputational liquidity while the firm’s exposure quietly burned beneath the explanation.
 When narrative replaces audit, the story becomes the shield.

 The Exposure They Claimed Not to See